Tips for Academic Success

 - Ask questions.
 Not understanding key concepts, particularly in fast-paced classes that cover a large amount of material, can lead to poor performance on exams and other assignments.
 So be sure to ask questions – not only during class, but after class, too, or during the instructor’s office hours.
 Faculty like it when students ask questions!

-- Visit with your adviser once every semester.
+- Visit with your advisor once every semester.
 This is the best way to ensure you’re taking the right classes, and that you’re making progress toward your degree.
-An adviser can also give you ideas about studying abroad, or participating in a research project.
+An advisor can also give you ideas about studying abroad, or participating in a research project.

 - Make friends.
 Get to know the other students in your classes.
 They can help bring you up to speed if you’re ill and miss class, become valuable partners in group projects, or even form a study group for final exams.

 - Embrace diversity.
 Get to know people who are different than you.
 Not only will this make you richer as an individual, but it will also help prepare you for your career.

 - Enjoy.
 The Iowa State University adventure is more than just going to class.
 Make time to join a club, attend a football game or theater performance, play intramural sports, or participate in a community service activity.